Characters: Puella Magi Madoka Magica The Movie: Rebellion

 Back from the Dead: For a given value of dead.
 Exactly how this happened is one of the movie's mysteries.
 In fact, she's still a concept and is just manifesting as herself in Homura's Witch barrier.
 However, at the end of the movie Homura actually brings her back to "life" for real.

-Brought Down to Normal: At the end of the movie she returns to being a normal girl, though it's hinted that she'll regain her powers when given the right trigger, something Akuma Homura bitterly accepts.
+Brought Down to Normal: At the end of the movie she returns to being a normal girl, though it's hinted that she'll regain her powers when given the right trigger, or even just if enough time and exposure to the illusion passes, something Akuma Homura bitterly accepts.

 Fake Memories: Initially, it seems that these memories were implanted by Homura's Witch barrier.
 It turns out Madoka had actually entrusted her memories to Sayaka and Nagisa in order to fool Kyubey.

 God in Human Form: This is what Madoka is throughout the movie.
 Although the show doesn't explicitly state this, by taking the form of a human it's implied Madoka has lost access to her omniscience (since she is not existing in all points of space and time), and she couldn't predict the future earlier because of Kyubey's Isolation Field blocking said omniscience (as it creates a space where Madoka cannot enter unless invited).